KGibb8/hyphoid/README.md

 # Hyphoid

-Based on some of my favourite strategy games such as Dungeon Keeper, Age of Empires and Civilisation and encompassing a passion for ecology and better understanding and appreciating the Earth's ecosystems.
+Based on some of my favourite strategy games such as Dungeon Keeper, Age of Empires and Civilisation and encompassing a passion for ecology and better understanding and appreciating the Earth's ecosystems, particularly the role of mycorrhizal fungi.
 Resource extraction & nutrient mining.

 # Built using Active Record &amp; Rails.

 ### Project Requirements ###